Viktor-Jsn/Directional-Dodge/README.md

-# Directional-Dodge System For Unreal Engine
+# Directional Dodge/Roll System for Unreal Engine

 Below is a clear, step-by-step guide to setting up a Directional Dodge system using IA_Move values and Atan2.
 This approach follows the tutorial by Brotherwolf but incorporates a more accurate controller-friendly system, by me.
 Watch the original video by Brotherwolf to understand the system, and later come back for the upgraded version here.